[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 - BEST MANAGEMENT PRACTICES (BMP)

-- Are either structural or nonstructural devices that temporarily store or treat urban stormwater runoff to reduce flooding, remove pollutants, and provide other amenities, or nonstructural practices that reduce pollutants at their source.
+- Either structural or nonstructural devices that temporarily store or treat urban stormwater runoff to reduce flooding, remove pollutants, and provide other amenities, or nonstructural practices that reduce pollutants at their source.

 - BIOCHEMICAL OXYGEN DEMAND or BOD

-- The quantity of oxygen utilized in the biochemical oxidation of organic matter under standard laboratory procedures for five days, 20º C., usually expressed as a concentration.
+- The quantity of oxygen utilized in the biochemical oxidation of organic matter under standard laboratory procedures for five days at 20° C., usually expressed as a concentration.

 - BUILDING DRAIN